The information listed below reflects Commencement 2016 event details.

 Will alcoholic beverages be served?

 Yes.
-Free soft drinks will be available for pickup throughout the event site.
 Guests of legal age may purchase drink tickets for use at the cash bars.
 Wristbands are required for purchase.
 Be prepared to show photo ID that verifies age at the entry gates in order to receive a wristband.
+Universal Carding is the law in the State of Tennessee.
+Regardless of age, everyone who plans to drink alcoholic beverages will be required to show ID before receiving a wristband which allows guests of legal age to purchase drink tickets and consume alcoholic beverages at THE PARTY.
+Free soft drinks will be available for pickup throughout the event site.

 Will there be food?